Problem of Apollonius: Statement of the problem

-The general statement of Apollonius' problem is to construct one or more circles that are tangent to three given objects in a plane, where an object may be a line, a point or a circle of any size.
+The general statement of Apollonius's problem is to construct one or more circles that are tangent to three given objects in a plane, where an object may be a line, a point or a circle of any size.
 These objects may be arranged in any way and may cross one another; however, they are usually taken to be distinct, meaning that they do not coincide.
-Solutions to Apollonius' problem are sometimes called Apollonius circles, although the term is also used for other types of circles associated with Apollonius.
+Solutions to Apollonius's problem are sometimes called Apollonius circles, although the term is also used for other types of circles associated with Apollonius.

 The property of tangency is defined as follows.
-First, a point, line or circle is assumed to be tangent to itself; hence, if a given circle is already tangent to the other two given objects, it is counted as a solution to Apollonius' problem.
+First, a point, line or circle is assumed to be tangent to itself; hence, if a given circle is already tangent to the other two given objects, it is counted as a solution to Apollonius's problem.
 Two distinct geometrical objects are said to intersect if they have a point in common.
 By definition, a point is tangent to a circle or a line if it intersects them, that is, if it lies on them; thus, two distinct points cannot be tangent.
 If the angle between lines or circles at an intersection point is zero, they are said to be tangent; the intersection point is called a tangent point or a point of tangency.
-(The word "tangent" derives from the Latin present participle, tangens, meaning "touching".)
+(The word "tangent" derives from the Latin present participle, tangens, meaning .)
 In practice, two distinct circles are tangent if they intersect at only one point; if they intersect at zero or two points, they are not tangent.
 The same holds true for a line and a circle.
 Two distinct lines cannot be tangent in the plane, although two parallel lines can be considered as tangent at a point at infinity in inversive geometry (see below).